asingh272024S/asingh272024S.github.io/docs/hokie-passport.md

 ![hokiepass](https://hackmd.io/_uploads/rJ6ms6uTke.png)

-*Figure 22: Screenshot of Hokie Passport menu.*
+*Screenshot of Hokie Passport menu.*

 Below the banner, you’ll find buttons that allow you to check balances, view transaction history, and add money to your Hokie Passport and Dining Dollars accounts.